bharathsudharsan/TinyML-Benchmark-NNs-on-MCUs/Infer_time_on_B1_to_B7/README.md

 ## NN inference performance on 7 MCU boards

-The beloe Figure (y-axis in base-10 log scale) presents the average time taken by MCU boards B1 - B7 to infer using D1 - D10.
+The below Figure (y-axis in base-10 log scale) presents the average time taken by MCU boards B1 - B7 to infer using D1 - D10.

 1. For all 3 NN types, Teensy 4.0 (B1) is the fastest as it performed unit inference in 3.14 µs, 11.13 µs, 18.12 µs respectively.
 2. For the same data samples, Raspberry Pi Pico (B7) is the slowest (≈ 99 - 175 x times slower than B1), as it took 313.77 µs, 1953.96 µs, 2801.82 µs.